joealden/corum-docs/src/development/6-codeAnalysis/3-api.md

 In this function, the array of vote IDs are mapped to an array of promises that will make a request to delete the vote in the database with the corresponding ID.
 This array is used as the argument to `Promise.all`.
-This means that This function will resolve when all of the votes in the array have been deleted.
+This means that this function will resolve when all of the votes in the array have been deleted.